-One of New England's most visited and spectacular rail-trails, the 12.5-mile Island Line Trail (formerly known as the Burlington Bikeway) skirts the waterfront in the hip college town of Burlington, strings together a series of shoreline parks and offers spectacular views of Lake Champlain and New York's Adirondack Mountains.
+One of New England's most visited and spectacular rail-trails, the Island Line Trail (formerly known as the Burlington Bikeway) skirts the waterfront in the hip college town of Burlington, strings together a series of shoreline parks and offers spectacular views of Lake Champlain and New York's Adirondack Mountains.
 Best of all, the relatively flat trail features a unique and scenic trip out over the lake on a marble causeway.
 Note, 7 miles of the south end are paved, while the remaining miles on the north end are gravel, and some of it soft.

 The trail's official start point is at the Oakledge Park trailhead on Flynn Street in south Burlington, which offers plenty of parking and amenities.
 The route leads north along the waterfront.
 At 2.1 miles, you'll reach the Union Station trailhead on King Street.
 (If you opt to begin here, bring extra change for the parking meters.)